Medicine in the medieval Islamic world: Physicians during the early years of Islam

 Most likely, the Arabian physicians became familiar with the Graeco-Roman and late Hellenistic medicine through direct contact with physicians who were practicing in the newly conquered regions rather than by reading the original or translated works.
 The translation of the capital of the emerging Islamic world to Damascus may have facilitated this contact, as Syrian medicine was part of that ancient tradition.
 The names of two Christian physicians are known: Ibn Aṯāl worked at the court of Muawiyah I, the founder of the Umayyad dynasty.
 The caliph abused his knowledge in order to get rid of some of his enemies by way of poisoning.
 Likewise, Abu l-Ḥakam, who was responsible for the preparation of drugs, was employed by Muawiah.
 His son, grandson, and great-grandson were also serving the Umayyad and Abbasid caliphate.

 These sources testify to the fact that the physicians of the emerging Islamic society were familiar with the classical medical traditions already at the times of the Umayyads.
 The medical knowledge likely arrived from Alexandria, and was probably transferred by Syrian scholars, or translators, finding its way into the Islamic world.

+Medicine during the Islamic Period

+The Islamic medical tradition arose during the medieval period (c.
+650–1500) and had a major impact on humans along with setting the foundation for future medicine including the current modern Western medicine.
+This tradition had a lasting impact in that it contributed to the European medicine along with continuing to influence medical practices today.